Anthonysc85/Flashcard-App/README.md

-Creating routes, including nested routes, using React Router Using hooks like useState(), useParams(), and useHistory() Debugging React code through console output and using the VS Code debugger Steps to complete
+Creating routes, including nested routes, using React Router Using hooks like useState(), useParams(), and useHistory() Debugging React code through console output and using the VS Code debugger
-To complete this project, you must do the following:

-Write code that passes all the tests in the Qualified assessment in this checkpoint.
-Write code that passes all of the requirements in the project rubric below, and submit your GitHub repo link to the grading team in the next checkpoint.
-Remember to sync this Qualified project with your local machine so that you can commit it to GitHub in the next checkpoint.